Board of Examiners of Shorthand Reporters

 Rules Regarding Certified Shorthand Reporters

 Rules pertaining to certified shorthand reporters now appear at chapter 46 of the Iowa Court Rules.
 Fees payable with respect to reports and several kinds of applications were changed in 2008.
-The complete chapter 46 is available here: Chapter 46
+You can view the complete chapter 46.

 Internet Filing of the Annual Continuing Education Report

-The online CSR reporting module is one part of the professional regulation web site maintained by the office of Supreme Court Commissions.
+The online CSR reporting module is one part of the professional regulation website maintained by the office of Supreme Court Commissions.
 Online reporting became required commencing with the report due at the conclusion of the reporting year ending September 30, 2008.
-A tutorial for certified shorthand reporters on use of the online reporting module is available here: Tutorial.
+You can view a tutorial for certified shorthand reporters (PDF) on use of the online reporting module.